artlu99/foxi-whistles/src/content/blog/developer-journey.md

 ---
 title: 'Developer Journey'
 pubDate: 2024-10-17T12:00:00Z
-description: "DX for decentralized composability"
+description: "Decentralized, composable DX"
 author: 'artlu99'
 image: '/blog/post-01-cover.png'
 tags: ['journeys']
 ---

-> Whistles Protocol is a composable, decentralized, and permissionless protocol for sharing restricted-distribution information in self-sovereign, transparent, and decentralized blah blah.
+> Whistles Protocol is a composable, decentralized, and permissionless protocol for sharing restricted-distribution information in self-sovereign, transparent, and sufficiently decentralized blah blah.

+### tl;dr

+- all data served via [GraphQL backend](https://yoga-whistles.artlu.workers.dev/graphql)

+- use *graphql-request* [[38-line Next App Router on Vercel example in TS](https://github.com/artlu99/keccak256-composer-action/blob/main/external/schema.ts)] or Apollo Client or whatever you like

 ### Readin'

 Supply a cast hash and viewer FID to the GraphQL endpoint.
-It returns either the encoded text or the decoded text, based on the location of the cast (which channel), and the permissions associated with the viewer FID.
+It returns either the encoded text or the decoded text, based on the location of the cast, and the permissions associated with the viewer FID for that channel's membership.

 Casts from <strong>7 days</strong> prior to joining the channel are decodable. *This may become configurable in the future.*